A Model-Free Universal AI: Abstract

 \section{Abstract}

 In general reinforcement learning, all established optimal agents, including AIXI, are model-based, explicitly maintaining and using environment models.
-This paper introduces Universal AI with Q-Induction (AIQI), the first model-free agent proven to be asymptotically $\eps$-optimal in general RL.
+This paper introduces Universal AI with Q-Induction (AIQI), the first model-free agent proven to be asymptotically $\varepsilon$-optimal in general RL.
 AIQI performs universal induction over distributional action-value functions, instead of policies or environments like previous works.
-Under a grain of truth condition, we prove that AIQI is strong asymptotically $\eps$-optimal and asymptotically $\eps$-Bayes-optimal.
+Under a grain of truth condition, we prove that AIQI is strong asymptotically $\varepsilon$-optimal and asymptotically $\varepsilon$-Bayes-optimal.
+We also apply our novel proof techniques to show asymptotic $\varepsilon$-optimality of Self-AIXI without any ad-hoc assumptions.
 Our results significantly expand the diversity of known universal agents.